yuxiangluo1983/timetravel/README.md

 version of the records that we knew about them at the two points of time: at the time when the change happened and at the time when we were told of the change.

 In this project, you'll make a simplified version of this system.
+We've implemented an in-memory key-value store with no history.
-At a high-level your goal is to do two things:
+At a high-level your goal is to do two things to this existing codebase:

 1. Change the storage backend to sqlite, and persist the data across turning off and on the server.
 2. Add the time travel component so we can easily look up the state of each records at different timesteps.